 6. Keep Up with the Latest Technologies

-“Every partner and owner of a professional services firm is investing in technology—mobile apps, cloud apps, automation, workflows—to make themselves and their people more productive and their firms more profitable,” he explains.
+“Every partner and owner of a professional services firm is investing in technology—mobile apps, cloud apps, automation, workflows—to make themselves and their people more productive and their firms more profitable,” he said.
 “Today’s technologies save time, improve data accuracy and elevate client service.
 Not keeping up on technology and making the wrong (or no) investment is a recipe for early demise.”

-“A CRM system makes sure nothing falls through the cracks and no one in your firm looks like a dope when the client calls in,” he points out. “…You know what people are doing with your clients and you ensure that your clients are being touched by your firm with good information… all of this strengthens relationships.”
+“A CRM system makes sure nothing falls through the cracks and no one in your firm looks like a dope when the client calls in,” Marks added. “…You know what people are doing with your clients and you ensure that your clients are being touched by your firm with good information… all of this strengthens relationships.”

-According to Ray Beste, a partner at Sikich, “In professional services firms (such as accounting firms), where relationships drive success, having the proper technology to capture and report on those relationships is key to stability and growth,” he points out.
+“In professional services firms, where relationships drive success, having the proper technology to capture and report on those relationships is key to stability and growth,” noted Ray Beste, a partner at Sikich.
 “Today’s technology allows for the ease of capture of those interactions so that users spend more time using the information rather than collecting the information.”

-“The key feature that any accounting practice needs in order to get the most out of a CRM package is ease of use—if it’s not simple, it doesn’t get used.
-If each user can access the CRM natively while living and working in Microsoft Outlook, Word and Excel, overall adoption of the product will naturally increase.”
+“The key feature that any accounting practice needs in order to get the most out of a CRM package is ease of use—if it’s not simple, it doesn’t get used,” he said.

-Ray exhorts companies to understand and define their processes, convince their employees to follow them, and then model those processes within the CRM.
-The key, he is says, is to automate these processes as much as possible so business development professionals don’t devolve into data entry clerks.
+To jump this hurdle, Beste advises companies to define their processes, convince their employees to follow them, and then model those processes within the CRM.
+The key, he is said, is to automate these processes as much as possible so business development professionals don’t devolve into data entry clerks.